Mahmadabid/XLSX-Viewer-CSV-Editor-Vscode-Extension/README.md

 # XLSX, CSV & TSV Editor - VS Code Extension

-This is an open-source project that allows you to view XLSX files with styles, fonts, and colors from Excel files, supporting multiple sheets.
+This is an open-source project that allows you to view and edit XLSX files with styles, fonts, and colors from Excel files, supporting multiple sheets.
 Additionally, it provides a table view and editing capabilities for CSV and TSV files directly in VS Code.

 ## 📌 Overview